 - Non-discriminatory recruitment practices for educators and board members. - Review annually or when applicable written policies and procedures.
 These policies and procedures are listed in our Implementation & Monitoring Policy, Policy and Procedure binder and some in the Parent Handbook. - Required proof of qualifications training and certifications listed in our Implementation & Monitoring Policy. - Annual registration of Early Childhood Educators with the Ontario College of Early Childhood Educators. - Daily written record (communication book) maintained and reviewed at the beginning of individual shifts and throughout the day regarding educators. - Participating in continuous professional learning. - Supporting educators in continuous professional learning and networking.
 To this end, Cook's will: - a) Fully compensate educators for the hours that they participate in approved training with the option of repayment of hours on the following pay period, banking the hours for future time off, or a combination of both.
-Travel time and related expenses (mileage) are not included in the compensation but may be considered on an individual basis. \ Consideration will be given for home child care providers regarding compensation. - b) Arranging supply staff to cover educators during working hours to ensure they can attend professional training and or networking. \ - c) Cook's often schedules guest speakers for staff meetings and during staff meetings we allow time to share what we have learned with each other.
-Home child care providers may be invited to attend.
+Travel time and related expenses (mileage) are not included in the compensation but may be considered on an individual basis. - b) Arranging supply staff to cover educators during working hours to ensure they can attend professional training and or networking. - c) Cook's often schedules guest speakers for staff meetings and during staff meetings we allow time to share what we have learned with each other. - d) Laptops and iPads have been provided and can be used for training. - e) A growing resource library for each age group is available in our resource/staffroom. - Professional learning summary sheets are used by staff after attending an event, workshop, or seminar to indicate what has been learned during professional learning.
+The completed sheets are kept in a resource binder in the staff room.

-- d) Laptops and iPads have been provided and can be used for training. - e) A growing resource library for each age group is available in our resource/staffroom. \ - Professional learning summary sheets are used by staff after attending an event, workshop, or seminar to indicate what has been learned during professional learning.
-The completed sheets are kept in a resource binder in the staff room. \ - Providing time and materials weekly for educators to observe, document, and plan, if necessary. \ - Encouraging all educators to communicate (verbally and through documentation) with parents regarding the children's interests and experiences to expand learning.
+- Providing time and materials weekly for educators to observe, document, and plan, if necessary. - Encouraging all educators to communicate (verbally and through documentation) with parents regarding the children's interests and experiences to expand learning.